 Falsification of documents Scanned Documents Presentation of scanned documents should be followed by a look at the original documents, otherwise it is possible to change infor- mation on a document while scanning.
 Different fonts Usually when a document is tampered with, there is a possibility of the Fonts inserted not matching with the original Fonts and at times even the formation of the numbers might be different - a keen eye is able to detect such.
 Date Format There are two major date Number formats used in International Trade - the British format which is day/month/ year; and the American format which is year/month/date.
 And these formats were adopted by the colonies of these respective countries - so a forger who is not keen enough will mix up these aspects.
 Serial Number Serial Numbers can be either manual or system generated, howev- er it is always important to keep track of serial numbers of major Suppliers by keeping copies of their invoices, since someone forg- ing might not be aware of the running serial number.
 Samples of pre- vious documents from same sup- plier Invoice set-up, lo- gos and colours Companies have brands that identify them previous Documents logo & Color from others and these are also reflected from Same Supplier in their Documentation.
 By keeping copies of documents for major Suppliers one is able to quickly recognize the logos, company colors, and document formats of such Companies - so if someone present a contrary document the difference is easily noticed.
-Arithmetic Accuracy Unit price Versus Sub totals Versus Grand totals Rarely do both declarants and Valuation Officers work through the computations on the presented invoices / packing lists, however it is not uncommon to find inaccuracy in the computations once one works through.
+Arithmetic Unit price Versus Rarely do both declarants and Valuation Officers work through the rithmetic Unit price Versus Rarely do both declarants and Valuation Officers work through the ccuracy Sub totals Versus computations on the presented invoices / packing lists, however Grand totals is not uncommon to find inaccuracy in the computations once one works through.